 Any exploit of any piece of software that remains un-patched is dangerous.
 If you have software that's deployed on an enterprise level, it makes it that much more important to have layers of security and excellent patching processes for ALL of your software.

-From Slashdot.
+From Arstechnica.

 "Sophos claim that their products are deployed throughout healthcare, government, finance, and even the military," Tavis Ormandy wrote in an e-mail posted to a public security forum.
 "The chaos a motivated attacker could cause to these systems is a realistic global threat.
 For this reason, Sophos products should only ever be considered for low-value non-critical systems and never deployed on networks or environments where a complete compromise by adversaries would be inconvenient."